Capilla del Cristo

-Capilla del Cristo (Chapel of Christ), also called Capilla del Santo Cristo de la Salud is a small chapel / museum located in the Old San Juan Historic District of Puerto Rico.
-Built in the 18th century and saved from demolition in the 20th century, the structure has become a cultural icon of Puerto Rico.
-Most of the articles located at its altar are from 1753.
+Capilla del Cristo (Chapel of Christ), also called Capilla del Santo Cristo de la Salud is a small chapel / museum located in Old San Juan, Puerto Rico.
+Built in the 18th century and saved from demolition in the 20th century and preserved, the structure has become a cultural icon of Puerto Rico.
+Most of the objects on its altar are from 1753.
 Travel guides list Capilla del Cristo as one of the must-see places of Old San Juan.

 Cultural significance

 The chapel with its belfry is located at the end of Calle del Cristo, a pedestrian walkway in the Old San Juan Historic District in the western section of San Juan Islet.
 Images of the chapel's facade are quite popular, and sometimes featured on the covers of Puerto Rican travel guides as well as on canvas prints, posters, and mug souvenirs.

 Inside the chapel are paintings by Jose Campeche and a painting by Jorge Sen called El Milagro (English: The Miracle).
 Its altar is made of silver and gold.

 The St. Juan and St. Peter races, (Las carreras de S. Juan y S. Pedro) is an annual festival that's taken place on Cristo Street near Capilla del Cristo since before the mid 19th century.